Skip to main content

 Today, the University of Kentucky is honoring its own veterans, which include hundreds of students, faculty and staff.

 “Each year on Nov.
 11, we pay tribute to all American veterans and express our deep appreciation for their love of country and willingness to sacrifice,” said UK President Eli Capilouto.
 “At the University of Kentucky, our faculty, staff and student veterans enrich the lives of those around them and contribute to our community in profound ways.
-Our veterans are integral members of
+Our veterans are

 By Richard LeComte